What is my Role?

 The other situation in which you’d wish to remove users from the subscription is when a cohort of students graduates.
 If your department is on a one-year subscription, your subscription will start fresh, meaning that you’d need to bulk upload the spreadsheet of users once more.
 In this case, make sure the graduating students are not on your subscription list.

 If you are on a 3-year subscription, your subscription may not start anew every year.
 This means that graduating students who can still access their academic email addresses may still have access to your Gorilla subscription.
-In this case, your department is responsible for closing those email addresses if you do not wish these students to have access.
+In this case, please contact Gorilla Support with the list of users to be removed from your subscription.

 What are Screens?